EEG-based Emotional Video Classification via Learning Connectivity Structure: Related Work

-\paragraph{Graph structure inference} Research on finding descriptive graph structures from given non-graph data is still at its infancy \cite{qiao2018data, battaglia2018relational}.
+Inferring a graph structure from the given non-graph data is important to understand the nature of the data in many applications \cite{brugere2018network}, but is still an open problem \cite{battaglia2018relational,qiao2018data}.
+Traditionally, this has been dealt with using probabilistic models or statistical inferences \cite{belilovsky2017learning,mei2016signal,varoquaux2010brain}.

+Recently, neural network-based methods have been proposed.
 The neural relational inference \cite{kipf2018neural} is a variational autoencoder-based model to extract structural information of dynamic relational systems such as physical interaction systems for prediction of future states of dynamic objects from observed past states.
-However, this method additionally requires a priori knowledge about the graph structure (i.e., graph density), whereas our method relies only on the data to extract an appropriate graph structure.
-In \cite{franceschi2019learning}, a graph convolutional network-based model is proposed, which jointly learns the graph structure and features using bilevel programming for node classification problems.
-This method is developed only for transductive learning, while our model is for inductive learning.
-Furthermore, to the best of our knowledge, our work is the first attempt to data-driven graph structure inference for EEG data.
+However, this method requires a priori knowledge about the graph structure (i.e., graph density), whereas our method relies only on the data to extract an appropriate graph structure.
+In \cite{franceschi2019learning}, a graph convolutional network-based model for transductive learning is proposed, which jointly learns the graph structure and features using bilevel programming for vertex classification problems.